inkarkat/vim-CmdlineSpecialEdits/README.md

 ##### 1.01    RELEASEME
 - CHG: Switch &lt;C-G&gt;y to &lt;C-G&gt;Y and add &lt;C-G&gt;y{x} variant that allows to pass the register to yank the command-line to.
+- BUG: &lt;C-G&gt;&lt;C-S&gt; introduces an additional separator if the cursor is before the final substitution separator (i.e. in the replacement part).

 ##### 1.00    10-Mar-2020
 - First published version.